Gametrax/WindowsTipsAndTricks/ms-settings-list.md

 ## How to use:
-  1. Just copy → paste in `Win` + `R`.
+  Method 1:  Just copy → paste in `Win` + `R`.
-  2. Create a new shortcut → paste it as a target path
+  Method 2:  Create a new shortcut → paste it as a target path